sinatavakolifard/dotfiles/README.md

 # Install these packages for this configs
-`sudo pacman -S nerd-fonts-fira-cod otf-font-awesome pwvucontrol blueberry networkmanager`
+`sudo pacman -S ttf-firacode-nerd pavucontrol brightnessctl blueberry networkmanager`

 # Do this after installing
 `chmod +x .config/waybar/scripts/*`